-- Queries (attributes and functions) have a return type.
-However, when executing the query, you get an object. - Routines have formal arguments of certain types.
-During the execution you pass objects as actual arguments to a routine call. - During the execution local variables declared in a routine are objects.
+- Queries (attributes and functions) have a result type.
+When executing the query, you get an object of that type. - Routines have formal arguments of certain types.
+During the execution you pass objects of the same (or compatible) type as actual arguments to a routine call. - During the execution, local variables declared in a routine are objects.
 They all have certain types.